My low profile stoma in a belly fold solution UPDATED Now 6 days!

 Removal of Old Appliance

-1. If no blowout then hot shower to loosen just the wafer and barrier strips, not the barrier adhesive!
-Wash and rinse remaining body like normal while this is going on as it takes heat to loosen the adhesive.
+1. If no blowout then hot shower to loosen just the wafer and barrier strips adhesive not the barrier adhesive and wafer!
+Wash and rinse remaining body like normal while this is going on as it takes heat and time to loosen the adhesive.
 Leave the barrier adhesive and wafer attached protecting the skin area below it around the stoma from getting water on it.
 Dry off.
 Head to toilet.
-Remove rest of wafer and barrier adhesive.
+Remove rest of wafer and barrier adhesive using a butter knife.

 Or apply oil-free eye makeup remover along the top edge of the wafer and into the crease while peeling downward.
 Trim hair with a butter knife if necessary.
 Shower is easier and better though and costs less in supplies.
-But this way is better if it's a blowout as you don't want output in the shower as it will grow foot fungus.
+But this way is better if it's a blowout as you don't want output in the shower as it will grow foot fungus (as will urinating in the shower will too)

 2. Remove and dispose of the old pouch in a sealed plastic bag.